 In the Sudanese Uprisings of 2019, women protesters were at the forefront of demanding change and social justice.
 The term Kandaka was used to celebrate their courage and strength.

 This blog collects alternative approaches to activism.
-We practice creative and radical mindfulness to decolonise the notion of what it means to be an activist, to infuse our activism with joy, love and art.
+Through locating our personal stories within the bigger realities that we live in, we nurture creative and radical mindfulness.
+We aim to decolonise the notion of what it means to be an activist and to infuse our practice with joy, love and art.

 Kandaka is about exploring the beauty and power which lie within us all in our daily practice and conversations.

 The feminist futures we imagine and work towards are decolonial and intersectional.

 Contact us to get your work featured!

 Logo by Emma

 Kandaka was founded by Amuna Wagner and Hannah Wolny in 2017.

 We respect the fair use laws and either own all rights to the images and texts published or will link the original author/ artists.
 If you find your work published without Kandaka having the rights for the use please contact us so that we can take care of the issue.